acxz/mppi/README.md

 ## Usage
 `mppi.m` is just a function that can be used given the required inputs.
 In the `examples/` directory some example code is provided that uses `mppi.m`.
+To run an example code just run `example_main.m` from Octave or Matlab.

 ## Citation
 To cite `acxz/mppi` in publications use: